Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 When Should You Actually Use a Freelance Platform?

 The honest answer: freelance platforms are the right tool for a specific use case, and dismissing them entirely misses that.
+Use Upwork or a similar platform for:

 The mistake isn’t using freelance platforms.
 It’s using them for work that requires the depth, continuity, and accountability that only a managed relationship provides.